johnhojohn969/setup-ephemeral-action/charts/generic-app/README.md

 # generic-app Helm Chart

-This chart packages a simple backend and frontend application with ingress and runtime environment `env.js` support.
+This chart packages a single containerized application with a service and ingress.

 ## Usage